 South Africa now expects invoice data to be included in electronic customs declarations, and from 1 April 2025 declarations without invoice data face a higher probability of documentary inspection or audit.
-In practice, South Africa customs invoice data requirements now go beyond having a commercial invoice on file: your declaration process must be able to capture or extract the invoice details that customs officers need to test tariff classification, customs value, quantity, origin, and transaction terms.
+The highest-risk fields are goods description, brand or product identifiers, quantity and unit, origin, price paid or payable, valuation-related charges, Incoterms, and payment terms.

 That expectation became more urgent when SARS's March 2025 notice on invoice details in customs declarations said on 19 March 2025 that trade should include invoice data in all electronic customs declarations submitted to SARS, and that from 1 April 2025 declarations without invoice data would have a higher probability of documentary inspection or audit.
 That notice is why teams now need declaration-ready invoice data before filing, not only when Customs later asks for supporting documents.

-Layer 1 is SC-CF-30, which took effect on 24 February 2022.
-This is the baseline document for SC-CF-30 invoice requirements on imported goods.
-Its role is straightforward: it sets out the minimum information customs expects on the commercial invoice used for import clearance.
-Just as important, it also draws scope boundaries.
-It does not govern exported goods, and it does not function as a rule for VAT tax invoices.
-For workflow purposes, this is the standing policy teams should use when asking, "What must an import commercial invoice contain before customs will accept it as a proper supporting document?"
+SC-CF-30 took effect on 24 February 2022 and remains the baseline for imported goods.
+It sets out the minimum information customs expects on the commercial invoice used for import clearance.
+It does not govern exported goods, and it does not function as a VAT tax-invoice rule.

 Which Commercial Invoice Fields Matter Most for SARS